-Common law search is an important aspect in comprehensive trademark search process and every professional trademark search service provider undertake this task at some point in their professional life.
-With this article our main aim is to understand what common law trademark search is all about and how to do it.
+Common law search is an important aspect of comprehensive trademark search process and every professional trademark search service provider undertake this task at some point in their professional life.
+With this article, our main aim is to understand what common law trademark search is all about and how to do it.

 What is Common Law Trademark Search?

-One of the common misconceptions that are prevailing in the United States about trademark is that these are required by law to be registered, which is not the case, because a party can be held liable for infringing a trademark even if the infringed trademark is not registered.
+One of the common misconceptions that are prevailing in the United States about trademark is that these are required by law to be registered, which is not the case because a party can be held liable for infringing a trademark even if the infringed trademark is not registered.
+Read, how to avoid trademark infringement successfully.

 In fact, the grant of trademarks in the United States is based on a first-use system and trademark rights can be established simply by continuous use of the mark in connection with goods or services.
 Federal registration is, therefore, not a prerequisite to trademark rights in the U.S.

-And, common law trademark search is thus the method to search these trademarks which are not registered federally or are not there in office records.
+And, common law trademark search is thus the method to search these trademarks which are not registered federally or are not there in official records.

 How to do common law trademark search?